saintedlama/passport-local-mongoose/README.md

 ## Updating from 1.x to 2.x

 The default digest algorithm was changed due to security implications from **sha1** to **sha256**.
-If you decide to upgrade a production system from 1.x to 2.x your users **will not be able to login** since the digest algorithm was changed!
+If you decide to upgrade a production system from 1.x to 2.x, your users **will not be able to login** since the digest algorithm was changed!
 In these cases plan some migration strategy and/or use the **sha1** option for the digest algorithm.

 ## License

-Passport-Local Mongoose is licenses under the [MIT license](http://opensource.org/licenses/MIT).
+Passport-Local Mongoose is licensed under the [MIT license](http://opensource.org/licenses/MIT).